microsoft/azure-pipelines-yaml/design/variables-in-pipelines.md

 # Pipeline variables

+**STATUS**: This feature is cut.
+Merging the PR for historical interest only.

 To bring Build and Release into one "unified pipelines" model, we need to evolve the variables we expose.
 The Build.\* and Release.\* variables no longer make sense.
 We also have a unique opportunity to clean up other aspects of the variables we expose.